Understanding Evictions in Oakland

 Rent Registration Unit: If you have questions about the registration process, please contact the Rent Registration Unit staff at RentRegistry@oaklandca.gov.
 Note: Live Counseling Sessions [link to announcement w/ scheduled dates/times] on how to register your units on the rent registry portal are offered via Zoom.
 Rent Registration Unit staff only answers registration-related inquiries.
 Note: The Rent Registration Unit staff does not provide housing counseling.

 Hearings Unit: If you have issues or questions relating to your pending case, you must contact your Case Analyst directly.
-If you do not know who your Case Analyst is, you can email HearingsUnit@oaklandca.gov to find that information, or you can look up your case information here.
+If you do not know who your Case Analyst is, you can email HearingsUnit@oaklandca.gov to find that information, or you can look up your case information on our website.

 Petition and Response Review/Filing: You have the option to schedule an appointment for review of your petition or response before filing.
 To schedule an appointment for review, email RAP@oaklandca.gov.
 If you do not want your petition or response reviewed and are ready to file, please submit your petition or response to HearingsUnit@oaklandca.gov.

-Eviction Notices: To file eviction notices online, click here.
+Eviction Notices: To file eviction notices online, please access the online filing portal.
 Eviction notices may also be scanned and submitted via email to EvictionNotices@oaklandca.gov.
-If you like a stamped copy of your eviction notice, you must mail us two copies of the eviction notice and included a self-addressed, stamped envelope.
+If you would like a stamped copy of your eviction notice, you must mail us two copies of the eviction notice and included a self-addressed, stamped envelope.
 We do not provide confirmation of receipt for online or email submissions of eviction notices.

 By Mail